-It is a particularly exciting and stressful time as medical device manufacturers worldwide transition from the framework of the In-Vitro Diagnostics Directive 98/79/EC to the In-Vitro Diagnostics Regulation 2017/746/EC.
-As the Directive has been in place since June 14th, 1998 and was amended in 2017, this will undoubtedly be a great undertaking for medical device manufacturers, Authorized Representatives & Notified Bodies in completing this transition.
+It is a particularly exciting and stressful time as medical device manufacturers worldwide to transition from the framework of the In-Vitro Diagnostics Directive 98/79/EC to the In-Vitro Diagnostics Regulation 2017/746/EC.
+As the Directive has been in place since June 14, 1998 and was amended in 2017, this will undoubtedly be a great undertaking for medical device manufacturers, Authorised Representatives, and Notified Bodies in completing this transition.

 An Authorised Representative is any person naturally or legally established in the Union who is explicitly designated by the manufacturer to act on their behalf.
 This person may be addressed by authorities and bodies within the Community, instead of the manufacturer themselves, with regards to the requirements of this Regulation.

 Non-EU based manufacturers are obligated to appoint a European Authorised Representative to serve as their vigilance contact point and ensure continued compliance at all times.

 The role of a European Authorised Representative is both varied and challenging.
 The main duties include, but are not limited to, the following:

 Expanded responsibilities under the In-Vitro Diagnostics Regulation include:

 The currently applicable Medical Device Directive will be repealed by the Medical Device Regulation (MDR) on the 26th of May 2021.
 In-Vitro Diagnostics devices are regulated by the In Vitro Diagnostic Devices Directive.
 This Directive will be repealed by the In-Vitro Diagnostic Devices Regulation (IVDR) on the 26th of May 2022.
 One of the requirements set out in the MDR and IVDR is that the device needs to be registered to the European database on medical devices – EUDAMED.